PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndSampler.rst

     decision_process = process(pathway=[output_layer, decision_mech])
     my_simple_Stroop = system(processes=[colors_process, words_process, decision_process])

-As a Composition get more complex, it helps to visualize it.
+As a Composition gets more complex, it helps to visualize it.
 PsyNeuLink has built-in methods for doing so.
 For example, calling ``my_simple_Stroop.show_graph()`` produces the following display:

 .. _Simple_Stroop_Example_Figure: